1. How much did the Tunnel cost to build?

 About 800,000m3 of soil (enough to fill 320 Olympic-sized swimming pools) was excavated from the tunnels by Alice the Tunnel Boring Machine.
 As it was dug away, the soil (or spoil) made its way via a long conveyor belt to the on-site storage facility.
 From there the spoil was trucked to and filled the disused Wiri Quarry.
 In the future the old quarry site will be used for industrial development.

 The Tunnel is able to self-regulate in the event of a fire.
 If the thermal sensors detect a high level of heat the sprinklers will be activated.
-The sprinkler system for the Tunnel contains 5 deluge storage tanks each containing 250m3 of water for fire control 1250sqm of water and the drainage system will quickly channel the water away.
+The sprinkler system for the Tunnel contains 5 deluge storage tanks each containing 250m3 of water for fire control and the drainage system will quickly channel the water away.

 The roof of the Tunnel is painted black and the walls are soft white.
 This colour scheme is a safety feature designed to keep distractions to a minimum and help drivers concentrate on the road.